iamtimofe/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmomd ugo
-chmomd absolute method (This methos changes persmission through the use of digits) ls -l <file name> (Used for listing contetnt in long format)
+chmomd absolute method (This methos changes persmission through the use of digits) ls -l <file name> (Used for listing contetnt in long format) chmod --reference (Used for setting mode of a file to another file) chmod -R (Used for changing files and directories recursively)